 The DESINFIFO and DESOUTFIFO consists of eight 32 bit registers that are used for data storage.
 The DESINFIFO has two data request options for data transmission, which is controlled by DESCON[7].
-When the DESCON[7] is set to "0", the Available DESINFIFO status means that DESINFIFO is empty for 4 word (If is recommended, when DMA mode is selected).
+When the DESCON[7] is set to "0", the Available DESINFIFO status means that DESINFIFO is empty for 4 word.
+It is recommended, when DMA mode is selected.
 When the DESCON[7] is set to "1", the Available DESINFIFO status means that DESINFIFO is empty for 2 word.
-Similarly, the DESOUTFIFO has two interrupt options for data receiving, which is controlled by DESCON[7].
-When the DESCON[7] is set to "0", the Valid DESOUTFIFO status means that DESOUTFIFO has at least 4 word valid data (If is recommended, when DMA mode is selected).
-When the DESCON[7] is set to "1", the Valid DESOUTFIFO status means that DESOUTFIFO has at least 2 word valid data.
-When the Available DESINFIFO or Valid DESOUTFIFO request signal (interrupt or DMA signal) is generated, the CPU or DMA can write or read data to/from the DESIN/OUTFIFO.
+It is recommended, when CPU mode is selected.
+Similarly, the DESOUTFIFO has two data request options for data receiving, which is controlled by DESCON[7].
+When the DESCON[7] is set to "0", the Valid DESOUTFIFO status means that DESOUTFIFO has at least 4 word Valid data.
+It is recommended, when DMA mode is selected.
+When the DESCON[7] is set to "1", the valid DESOUTFIFO status means that DESOUTFIFO has at least 2 word Valid data.
+It is recommended, when CPU mode is selected.
+When the Available DESINFIFO or valid DESOUTFIFO request signal (interrupt or DMA signal) is generated, the CPU or DMA can write or read data to/from the DESIN/OUTFIFO.
 Software can use DES or 3DES according to applications, which is controlled by DESCON[5].
 When the DESCON[5] is set to "0" (the DES algorithm is used), the key1 value is used and the key2 and the key3 are ignored.
-When the DESCON[5] is set to "1" (the 3DES algorithm is used), the Key1, key2 and key3 value are used.
-The 3DES algorithm can select the number of keys (2 keys or 3 keys).
-It must be noticed that when the 3DES with 2 keys (not 3 keys) is selected, the key value of the key1 register and the key3 register must be the same.
+When the DESCON[5] is set to "1" (the 3DES algorithm is used), the key1, key2 and key3 value are used.
+The 3DES algorithm can select the number of keys (2keys or 3keys).
+It must be noticed that when the 3DES with 2keys(not 3keys) is selected, the key value of the key1 register and the key3 register must be the same.

-8.5 PERFORMANCE CALCULATION GUIDE
+11.5 PERFORMANCE CALCULATION GUIDE